cibernox/ember-i18n-errors/README.md

 purpose of localize error messages.

-It adds to your app a handy helper `{{t-error error}}` for translating errors in the context of the current route but taking advantage of route nesting to lookup translationa in fallback in parent routes.
+It adds to your app a handy helper `{{t-error error}}` for translating errors in the context of the current route, but also takes advantage of Ember's route nesting to lookup translations in fallback on parent routes.

 ## Installation